Bitcoin at 2-month low after South Korean exchange hacked

 - Trump crosses a fateful line on trade and everything's at risk | Jon Talton

 Coinrail said it was cooperating with police and suspended trading.
+News reports said Coinrail, launched in September, was the seventh-largest exchange in South Korea by trading volume.

+South Korea has seen a craze over bitcoin and other cryptocurrencies, prompting authorities to try to rein in speculative investment this year by tightening regulations.
+Cryptocurrencies still are popular, especially with young investors.